Loober-dev/Loober-flutter-rider/README.md

 # loober_rider

-Rider side of Loober; a free ride-sharing app for Tougaloo students
+Rider side of the Loober ride-sharing app on both Android and iOS

 ## Getting Started